f-person/parkview_enhancer/readme.md

 ## Features
+1. **Scrollable Episode Navigation:** Fetches and displays next and previous episodes below the video player as you scroll, providing seamless access to adjacent episodes.
-* Adds a "Skip Intro" button
+2. **Skip Intro Button:** Adds a convenient "Skip Intro" button for skipping the introductory portion of episodes, saving time and enhancing the viewing experience.
-* Makes random episode selection actually random
+3. **Enhanced Random Episode Selection:** Improves the randomness of episode selection, ensuring a truly unpredictable and diverse viewing experience.
-* Automatically hides the cursor after a few seconds of inactivity on the video player
+4. **Auto Cursor Hide:** Automatically hides the cursor after a few seconds of inactivity on the video player, reducing distractions and maximizing the focus on the content.
-* Toggle play/pause on click on the video player
+5. **Click-to-Play/Pause:** Allows effortless play/pause control by clicking directly on the video player, enhancing usability and convenience.
-* Always play/pause the video when the spacebar is pressed (instead of scrolling the page if the video is not focused)
+6. **Spacebar Play/Pause:** Ensures consistent play/pause functionality by capturing the spacebar key press, even when the video is not in focus, preventing accidental page scrolling.
-* Configurable seeking time (defaults to 5 seconds)
-* Toggle fullscreen on double-click
-* Makes episodes' list under "Watching" scrollable
+7. **Configurable Seeking Time:** Provides flexibility by allowing users to customize the seeking time, with a default setting of 5 seconds, for precise video navigation.
+8. **Double-Click Fullscreen:** Enables fullscreen mode with a simple double-click gesture, providing an intuitive and immersive viewing experience.
+9. **Improved Episode List Scrollability:** Enhances the usability of the episodes' list under the "Watching" section by making it scrollable, facilitating easier browsing of available episodes.
-* Focuses the currently selected season when opening the season selection dropdown
+10. **Focused Season Selection:** Automatically focuses on the currently selected season when opening the season selection dropdown, streamlining episode navigation within a specific season.
-* Makes the "FULL EPISODES" header on the homepage link to the full episodes page.
+11. **Homepage Link Enhancement:** Enhances user convenience by making the "FULL EPISODES" header on the homepage clickable, directly linking to the full episodes page for easy access to all available content.

 #### Planned Features
 * Keep track of watched episodes